ox-it/mox-blog/content/api-ox.rst

 `HAL browser <http://github.com/mikekelly/hal-browser>`_, a developer friendly browser to view resources and follow links (similar to the `Google API Explorer <https://developers.google.com/apis-explorer/>`_).

+For example, our API provides Points of Interest (POI) around Oxford, some of them having *real-time* information, a client can follow the link ``rti`` to discover an associated resource.
+Alternatively, you can get the parent POI by following the link ``parent``.

+[gist:id=5406037]

 Our code is open-sourced on GitHub as "`Moxie <https://github.com/ox-it/moxie>`_", this is a work in progress and we will publish more technical details in a different blog post soon.